 To make homework session easier on the eyes, you’ll also want a screen resolution of at least HD i.e. 1920×1080 pixels.
 If you’re looking at specs or what’s sometimes called 1080p.

 Other essential things to look for include a comfortable sturdy keyboard and a video output like HDMI for connecting to projectors in the classroom.

-Inside the laptop, you’ll want components that can last for at least 4 years before becoming obsolete.
+Inside the laptop, you’ll want components that can last for at least four years before becoming obsolete.
 The exact ones to choose mostly depend on your operating system of choice.
 If you are buying a windows laptop or an Apple Mac book look for an Intel Core i5 or core i7 CPU.
-The ones whose product names end in U are what you’ll see in the most thin laptops.
-Their power consumption is lower and they are generally less robust than the H or HK series chips, which you’ll tend to see in more powerful laptops or in a gaming machine.
+The ones whose product names end in U are what you’ll see in the thinnest laptops.
+Their power consumption is lower, and they are generally less robust than the H or HK series chips, which you’ll tend to see in more powerful laptops or a gaming machine.

-If you’re buying chrome book, less powerful and less expensive Celeron or Pentium processor are fine, since this laptop are not meant to run CPU intensive apps like Adobe Photoshop.
+If you’re buying chrome book, less powerful and less expensive, Celeron or Pentium processor are fine, since this laptop is not meant to run CPU intensive apps like Adobe Photoshop.
 You will want at least 256GB of storage if you’re choosing a PC or Mac.
-If you are eyeing a chrome book you can get by with 128GB of storage or even less, since you will be storing most things in the cloud.
+If you are eyeing a chrome book, you can get by with 128GB of storage or even less, since you will be storing most things in the cloud.

 In either case, make sure your device is solid state drives which will make your laptop feel much snappier than a regular spinning hard drive.
 If an inexpensive laptop has 500GB or 1TB of storage it prolly using a spinning hard drive.